rachelramido/amaysim-automation-exercise-javascript-cypress/README.md

 ### Checkout the code create a fork for yourself
 In the github repository, create a fork.

 TODO: provide instructions/screenshots

-**Please make all your changes on this fork, and NOT on the original repo.**
+Note: **Please make all your changes on this fork, and NOT on the original repo.**

 ### Install dependancies
 1. Go to your folder where you checked out the code: `cd amaysim-automation-exercise-javascript-cypress`